umigv/nav_visualization/README.md

 # nav_visualization

+## draw_costmap.py
 MAKE A COSTMAP:
-run draw_costmap.py
+Make a new terminal, go to your ws cd ws cd src cd nav_visualization python3 draw_costmap.py

+draw your map
-close the window
+close the pygame window

+### enabling your new map
 put the file you created into the config folder adjust the file name in pp_visualization or lp_visualization